How Capital One’s AI assistant achieved 99% NLU accuracy

 Like almost every other bank, Capital One used to have a basic SMS-based fraud alert system, asking customers if unusual activity that was detected was genuine.
 But in about 15% of cases, people didn’t text back a simple yes or no.

-As Ken Dodelin, VP of Conversational AI Products at Capital One explained in conversation with VentureBeat’s Founder and CEO, Matt Marshall at Transform 2020, a good number of people would write back other explanations — things like “Yeah, that was me” or “Yep. [thumbs-up emoji]” or “Yes, that was last weekend when I was in Philadelphia visiting my sister.”
+As Ken Dodelin, VP of Conversational AI Products at Capital One, explained in conversation with VentureBeat CEO Matt Marshall at Transform 2020, a good number of people would write back other explanations — things like “Yeah, that was me” or “Yep. [thumbs-up emoji]” or “Yes, that was last weekend when I was in Philadelphia visiting my sister.”

 “We didn’t understand any of it [then],” said Dodelin.
 “And so that kind of hit the lightbulb for us — wouldn’t it be great if we could understand natural language coming back to us from customers?”